 In closing, I believe it’s not a question of whether or not COVID-19 changes the face of real estate as we know it.
 Rather it’s a question of how dramatic a facelift the real estate market undergoes.

 Have questions about the impact COVID-19 has had on real estate in your portfolio?
-Reach out to us, by filling out the form below or giving us a call at (913) 393-1000.
+Reach out to us by scheduling a complimentary consultation below or giving us a call at (913) 393-1000.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.